Aged care services are in huge demand today, but how do you take advantage of this demand to start a career?

 During the vocational placement, a supervisor will monitor your tasks and give you feedback while you carry out the day to day responsibilities in aged care.

 III.
-What are the Advantages of Studying an Online Aged Care Course?
+What are the advantages of Online Study over Face-to-Face Aged Care courses?

-Keep your job while studying during your free time – By studying your aged care course online, you can study at times that suit you.
+Keep your job while studying during your free time – Online courses have flexible study times.
 This means you can study whenever you are free and pass submissions any time within the course duration.

-Study and submit assessments from anywhere – You can complete your assessment, and take your classes from anywhere.
-Study at the aged care online from comfort of your own home, instead of traveling to campuses every day.
+Study and pass submissions from anywhere – You can pass your submissions and take your classes from anywhere.
+Study at the comfort of your own home, instead of traveling to school campuses every weekday.

-Lower enrolment fees – Online aged care courses are often cheaper than face-to-face courses because they cost less to deliver.
+Lower enrolment fees – Online courses are often cheaper than face-to-face courses because they cost less to deliver.
 Additionally, you will also save on venue fees, transportation, and printed out materials.

 You will have up to 12 months to finish the online Cert III Individual Support (Ageing) course.
 However, online course are often self-paced so you can finish the course faster if you want to.